 By Marty Mulrooney

-The Book of Unwritten Tales is an acclaimed point-and-click adventure game created by German developer King Art.
+The Book of Unwritten Tales is an acclaimed point-and-click adventure game created by German developer KING Art Games.
 Set in a humorous fantasy land, the game features four playable characters: the little gnome Wilbur, the elf princess Ivo, a human adventurer named Nate and his furry friend Critter.
 Together, these unlikely heroes must defeat the Army of the Shadows and protect a powerful artefact that could determine the fate of the entire world.
-Alongside the brand new English language translation, publisher Lace Mamba Global have released the UK retail edition with some additional extras inside the box, including a 36 page art book, a soundtrack CD and a double-sided A2 artwork poster.
+Alongside the brand new English language translation, publisher Lace Mamba Global has released the UK retail edition with some additional extras inside the box, including a 36 page art book, a soundtrack CD and a double-sided A2 artwork poster.

 The Book of Unwritten Tales begins with aged gremlin archaeologist Mortimer MacGuffin – who looks a lot like Yoda and sounds uncannily like film actor Liam Neeson – being kidnapped by the evil Munkus, son of Mortroga.
 MacGuffin may have finally discovered the ‘key’ that will end the long-raging war between the dark Army of the Shadows and the Alliance of free people – a legendary artefact that grants its owner unlimited power.